One of the most important steps in getting your Twist in order is to arrange your Channels and Threads in a way that makes sense for your team.

 When you create a new channel, it’s a good idea to let people know by posting an introductory thread where you explain the goals of the channel.
 After that, any team member can start threads on any topic and notify relevant team members.
-See below for tips on naming threads.
+(See tips on naming threads below.)

-A few good examples might be channels for Customer Service, Office management or Finance.
+A few good examples might be channels for Design, Marketing, or Finance.

 You can create channels based on a topic like Coding Best Practices, Languages, or Education.

-Topic based channels are useful for socializing, or running specialized courses.
+Topic-based channels are useful for socializing or discussing a topic of broad interest to the team.
 Feel free to experiment with topic-based channels to see what works best for your team.

 You can create channels based on time, such as August Client Work, September Client Work or 1st Quarter Plans.

 This is great if you are in a time sensitive workplace like an accounting firm.
 You can keep conversations completely separate for different time frames.

 If you are a client-facing organization, you have a few options on how to build channels so you can manage each of your clients.
 We recommend using the organize by project method.